panoptesDev/Safecoin/docs/src/cli/install-solana-cli-tools.md

 ```

 - Copy and paste the following command, then press Enter to install the latest
-  version of Safecoin.
+  version of Panoptis.
 If you see a security pop-up by your system, please select
   to allow the program to run.

 ```bash